BornToBeRoot/NETworkManager/Documentation/en-US/HowTo/Install_RDP_8dot1_on_Windows6dot1.md

 # How to install RDP 8.1 on Windows 7/Server 2008 R2?

 By default, Windows 7 and Server 2008 R2 only supports the Remote Desktop Protocol (RDP) in version 7.1.
-To Upgrade to version 8.1 follow these steps.
+To Upgrade to version 8.1 follow these steps:

 **1) Download the KB's for your system from Microsoft and apply them in the following order:**